 Many people are reluctant to outsourcing compliance programs, citing concerns over risk assessment and analysis.
 However, outsourcing compliance doesn’t have to mean that you are letting go of the risk analysis.
-In fact, many tech solutions allow a firm to outsource the heavy lifting and administration of compliance, but keep risk assessment in house.
+In fact, many tech solutions allow a firm to outsource the heavy lifting and administration of compliance, but keep risk assessment in-house.

-Keep the risk in house
+Keep the risk in-house

 Big businesses can task these agencies and software providers with the time consuming aspects of anti-money laundering compliance.
 Ask them to analyse an entity structure, liaise with end users back and forth for data collection, and complete an analysis of the documents provided.

-An in house compliance officer can then analyse the outcome of this information and decide on the risk assessment of a client.
+An in-house compliance officer can then analyse the outcome of this information and decide on the risk assessment of a client.
 Essentially you are outsourcing all the nitty gritty, time consuming elements, and all you have to do is approve the case and it’s done.

-Benefit from best in class compliance practises
+Benefit from best-in-class compliance practices

 By implementing an already established compliance software solution, you are likely to be closer to meeting compliance requirements.
 These companies generally have a decision engine made up of feedback from hundreds of customers that use their solution, as well as working closely with government regulators, to understand what best practice truly is.
 This way you know you’re collecting all the right information, and you can rest assured that during an audit, you’ll have met all your KYC requirements correctly.